Find a User in Active Directory or Reset Password – Command Line

-How to reset Office 365 licenses on MAC – MACos
+How to reset Office 365 licenses on MAC – macOS

 How to reset Office 365 licenses on MAC/MAC OS